-People often ask us “how long should washing machines last?” which got us thinking maybe we should investigate this and give people our findings.
+Here at Glotech, people often ask us “how long should washing machines last?”.
+So, to answer this question and give you some peace of mind, we thought maybe we should investigate this and share our findings.

-To understand how long a washing machine should last we need to understand the manufacturing and decision making process manufacturers go through.
+To understand how long a washing machine should last, we need to understand the engineering and decision-making process that manufacturers go through.

-This one change in approach has a fundamental consequence on the quality of washing machines that now come out of factories.
-As the priority is to keep costs down more and more often shortcuts are being taken and where once better quality parts where considered, now they’re not.
+This change in approach has a fundamental consequence on the quality of washing machines that are coming out of factories.
+As the priority is to keep costs down, more often shortcuts are being taken.

-Budget washing machines nowadays can last for as little as a couple of years and many give up just after their warranty period.
+Because of this dramatic change in quality, modern budget washing machines can last for as little as a couple of years – and many give up just after their warranty period.

-No manufacturer wants their products to last forever as then they would go out of business.
-Everybody wants repeat customers but we should still expect to receive something which lasts long enough to feel like we have got good value for money.
+Everybody wants repeat customers, but we should still be able to expect to receive something which will last long enough to feel like we have got good value for our money.

 Demand for budget washing machines have been increasing year-on-year which means they most certainly have their place in the market.
-However, after taking into account what we’ve discussed in this article it’s clear sometimes it does pay to spend a little more.
+However, after taking into account what we’ve discussed in this article, it’s clear that sometimes it does pay to spend a little more.

 If you’re experiencing difficulties with your machine, this does not necessarily mean that it is time to throw it out.
 Book a washing machine repair and our expert team can help to bring your device back to life.